 I moved in with my boyfriend and a pup who most definitely has my heart.
 We started an epic garden and spent our summer of “lockdown” walking all over the cities (like, ALL over).
 We renovated the kitchen.
 We had bonfires and did puzzles and enjoyed the slow pace of this season of life.

 And we ate a lot of Small Batch Peanut Butter Skillet Brownies.
 A lot.

 So yes, 31 was another one for the books.
 Bring it on, 32, I can’t wait to see what you have in store.
 Now onto this skillet brownie…

-The only ingredient you might not have in your pantry are the peanut butter chips.
-If this is the case, I highly recommend you stock-piling them because let me tell you: GAME.
+The only ingredient you might not have in your pantry is peanut butter chips.
+If this is the case, I highly recommend you stockpile them because let me tell you: GAME.
 CHANGER.

-There is a generous (and when I say generous, I mean real generous) amount of peanut butter chips in this skillet making it a glorious combination of peanut butter and goeey chocolate.
+There is a generous (and when I say generous, I mean real generous) amount of peanut butter chips in this skillet making it a glorious combination of peanut butter and gooey chocolate.

 Is there anything better, really?

 Otherwise, there’s some cocoa powder, the basic all-purpose flour, salt, sugar, egg, neutral oil (like vegetable or canola), and of course some chocolate chips.